Top Menu

 The FrecciaRossa Train

-• It would have FREE wi-fi like the Norwegian NSB trains (even the regional trains!).
+• It would have FREE wi-fi like the Norwegian Vy trains (even the regional trains!).
 Seriously, all these other countries should catch up on their wi-fi.
 FrecciaRossa also had wi-fi, but it was not free.

 • It would have the route from Oslo to Trondheim, from Zagreb to Split, and from Vienna to Innsbruck, which had the most beautiful sceneries that included snowcapped mountain ranges, waterfalls, rivers, endless greenery, lakes, small beautiful villages, and lots of farms.
 In my opinion, these were the most impressive, varied, and inspiring sceneries I saw from a train while in Europe.